gabrieldansereau/ms_downscaling_metawebs/README.md

 to capture more unique sites and uniqueness variability than through species composition [@Poisot2017HosPar].
 Here, we measured and compared the uniqueness of our localized community and network predictions.
-For species composition, we assembled a site-by-species community matrix with the probability of occurrence at every site from the species distribution models.
-For network composition, we assembled a site-by-interaction matrix with the localized interaction values from the spatial probabilistic metaweb.
+For species composition, we assembled a site-by-species community matrix (970,698 sites by 159 species) with the probability of occurrence of each species at every site obtained in the species distribution models.
+For network composition, we assembled a site-by-interaction matrix with the localized probability of interaction at every site given by the downscaled metaweb (therefore 970,698 sites by 3,108 interactions with defined probabilities in the metaweb).
 We applied the Hellinger transformation on both matrices and computed the LCBD values from the total variance in the matrices [@Legendre2013BetDiv].
 High LCBD values indicate a high contribution to the overall variance and a unique species or interaction composition compared to other sites.
 Since the values themselves are very low given our high number of sites [as in @Dansereau2022EvaEco], what matters primarily is the magnitude of the difference between the sites.
 Given this, we divided values by the maximum value in each matrix (species or network) and suggest that these should be viewed as relative contributions compared to the highest observed contribution.
 As with other measures, we then summarized the local uniqueness values by ecoregion by taking the median LCBD value and measuring the 89% interquantile range.

 ### Analyses of network motifs